-The results come from a variety of different Torrent sites; see a current list of plugins here.
+The results come from a variety of different Torrent sites; see.
 As the tracker community is constantly changing, it’s good to see a program based on an easy-to-update plugin system.

 Torrent Search is not a client; you cannot use it to download files via BitTorrent.
 What happens when you double-click a torrent in your search depends on how you’ve set the program.
 There are a few options: